READ: Know Your Rights during COVID-19

 Obtaining accurate identification is a matter of safety and well-being for transgender and nonbinary people.
 Accessing medical care and facilities and vital social services with identification that matches our authentic selves is part of the equation for keeping trans and non-binary people healthy.

 TLDEF’s Name Change Project remains open to conduct intakes.
-You can apply by completing our online application.
+You can apply by completing our intake form.
 A Name Change Project Associate will follow up shortly by email to schedule a phone intake.

-The Name Change Project is regularly monitoring the status of courts across all our sites.
-TLDEF will keep clients informed about any changes and next steps in the process.
+As the situation develops, TLDEF and our pro bono partners will keep clients informed about any changes and next steps in the process.

 If you have any questions, please contact the Name Change Project team .